hackclub/hackclub/workshops/help_orpheus/README.md

 ## Thanks, Saviour!

 Do you know what you just did by clicking that button?
 You saved Hack Island’s sacred knowledge and wisdom!
-You are a hero for the people, and now Orephues knows they have someone to rely on if they get into trouble again!
+You are a hero for the people, and now Orpheus knows they have someone to rely on if they get into trouble again!

 <img src="https://raw.githubusercontent.com/bajpai244/indiablogfilehosting/main/files/img/hackerman.jpg" alt="hacker man image" width="500px" />